Skip to content ↓

 Sex and Relationships Education

 At Holy Family, sex and relationships education is taught through a whole school policy and, where possible, is integrated into other areas of the curriculum such as religious education, science and PSHE.
-It is always taught within the context of the church’s teaching on sexual relationships.
+It is always taught within the context of the Church’s teaching on sexual relationships.
 Parents are informed prior to any lessons from the class teacher and parents are given the opportunity to discuss what their child will be learning so that they can support their child’s work at home.
 Any questions that children ask are answered sensitively and in a caring manner.
 Lessons and resources are always chosen to suit to the age of the children.

 Curriculum Enrichment